 History of the Bonneville Shoreline Trail

 The Bonneville Shoreline Trail is not considered historic in and of itself, although it is significant for its relationship to Lake Bonneville, an ancient lake that existed during the Pleistocene- the last glacial period.
-Lake Bonneville was vast, covering 20,000 square miles into eastern Nevada, southern Idaho, and much of Utah.
-Direct precipitation, rivers and streams, runoff from Wasatch Range glaciers fed Lake Bonneville, making the lake 1,000 feet-deep.
+Lake Bonneville was vast, covering 20,000 square miles in eastern Nevada, southern Idaho, and much of Utah.
+Direct precipitation, rivers and streams, and runoff from Wasatch Range glaciers fed Lake Bonneville, making the lake 1,000 feet deep.

 With rising temperatures, the lake rose to new levels eventually causing it to overflow at its lowest point at Red Rock Pass, Idaho.
 Erosion of the mountain saddle rock layer soon gave way to a massive historical flood, known as the Bonneville Flood.
 This flood roared through Snake River Canyon, etching a 350-foot ravine as it continued its way to the Columbia River and eventually out to the Pacific Ocean.
 Over time evaporation and runoff lowered the lake, carving out canyons and ravines into the Wasatch bench.

-The conception for a Bonneville Shoreline Trail began in 1990 due to inappropriate motor vehicle use, which degraded shoreline trails for those on foot and bike.
+The conception for the Bonneville Shoreline Trail began in 1990 due to inappropriate motor vehicle use, which degraded shoreline trails for those on foot and bike.
 By 1994, Utah, Salt Lake, Davis, and Weber Counties all agreed with the Bonneville Shoreline Trail Committee that a single, continuous, uniform trail should extend the bench of Lake Bonneville.
-By 1999, the 17.5 mile long BST through Salt Lake City was officially completed with 22 trailhead access points, each with a slightly different purpose.
+By 1999, the 17.5-mile-long BST through Salt Lake City was officially completed with 22 trailhead access points, each with a slightly different purpose.